 “I’ll take the dare,” he said, put them on and locked them.
-After a few laughs, they went to the box to locate the key and unlock them.
+After a few laughs, they went to the box to locate the key to unlock them.
 To their surprise, there was no key.

 They hurried to the police station to get a key to release the lock.
 They inserted it properly, but when they turned the key, it broke.
 What was once comical now became serious.
-The broken key either had to be drilled from the cuffs or the thick, heavy chain sawed apart.
+The broken key either had to be drilled from the cuffs or the thick, heavy handcuffs sawed apart.

-But, it was Sunday and no one could be found to help them out of their predicament.
+But it was Sunday, and no one could be found to help them out of their predicament.
 Finally, they went to the police chief who said, “Well, this looks like a good time to teach you a lesson.
-You’ll have to go to Derby, explain your problem to the person who made the handcuffs and then come back and we’ll remove them.
+You’ll have to go to Derby, explain your problem to the person who made the handcuffs and then come back, and we’ll remove them.
 You need to learn a lesson about playing with things that can harm you.”

 Prayer: Help us, Lord, to accept the freedom that can be ours through Your Son.
 May we place our trust in You!
 In Jesus’ Name, Amen.

 Scripture For Today: The Lord sets prisoners free.
 Psalm 146:7c